Foot and Leg Vein Removal

-For more information about these techniques please go to our Vein Treatment Options page, or click on the individual treatments listed above.
+For more information about these techniques please go to our Vein Treatment Los Angeles page.

-Women who plan to have children should treat their varicose veins before pregnancy, since complications such as clotting and bleeding can develop during pregnancy and varicose veins get worse.
-Many leg veins that appear during pregnancy may disappear or improve significantly after delivery, but those already present will usually not fully recover to their state before pregnancy and the condition will generally worsen with subsequent pregnancies.
+Many leg veins that appear during pregnancy may disappear or improve significantly after delivery.
+However, those already present will usually not fully recover to their state before pregnancy.
+In fact, the condition will generally worsen with subsequent pregnancies.

 Accordingly, women who plan to have children should treat their varicose veins before pregnancy.
 This will prevent any complications such as clotting and bleeding that may develop during pregnancy.